MileHacker Logo

 Backpacker's Guide

-Accommodation: Stay in budget hotels, hostels (if available), or basic guesthouses.
+Accommodation: Stay in economy hotels, hostels (when accessible), or basic guesthouses.

 Dining: Rely heavily on street food, local noodle shops, and small eateries for tasty and inexpensive meals.

-Transportation: Mainly use Xianyang's extensive and affordable public bus network.
+Transportation: Mainly use Xianyang's wide-ranging and affordable public bus network.
 Walk for shorter distances.
 Consider shared Didi rides.

-Attractions: Focus on free attractions like Xianyang People's Park, Xianyang Lake Park, and local markets.
+Attractions: Prioritize free attractions such as Xianyang People's Park, Xianyang Lake Park, and area markets.
 Prioritize the most impactful paid historical sites like Maoling or Xianyang Museum.

 Money-Saving: Bring a reusable water bottle.
 Use mobile payment apps for better exchange rates and convenience.
 Consider day trips to Xi'a via high-speed rail (cheapest class) or intercity bus.